 How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, likely making the bank better able to withstand economic shocks.
-Obviously, banks that are losing money have less ability to do those things.
+Earnings can be retained by the bank, expanding its capital cushion, or be used to deal with problematic loans, likely making the bank better able to withstand financial trouble.
+Banks that are losing money, however, have less ability to do those things.

-One key way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
-Virginia National Bank's most recent annualized quarterly return on equity was 12.67 percent, above the national average of 9.28 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (essentially profit) divided by total equity.
+Virginia National Bank's most recent annualized quarterly return on equity was 11.11 percent, above the national average of 8.10 percent.

-The bank reported net income of $3.8 million on total equity of $61.5 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 1.22 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $6.8 million on total equity of $64.0 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 1.09 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.